mikesmullin/vscode-runbook-notebook/README.md

     - Tables (`| col | col |`)
   - **Error handling**: Non-zero exit codes display as error outputs with proper styling
   - **Cancellation support**: Long-running executions can be cancelled (works for all supported languages including Bash, Python, and JavaScript)
-- **Copilot Cells**: Send prompts to GitHub Copilot and display responses
-  - Copilot response appears in the cell's output area
-  - **Cancellation support**: AI requests can be cancelled
   - **Variable Substitution**: Reference outputs from previous cells using `{{variable}}` syntax
   - **File Inclusion**: Include file content using `{{path/to/file.md}}` syntax (reads from workspace root)